unalipa333/delairebaptist/README.md

 ### Goals of the Application:

-- Create an intake process for each new member
+- Create an intake process for each new member/user
+- Store member/user input
+- Create a blog/forum for members/users
+- Create user login
 - Transition program to paperless processing
 - Improve efficiency and decrease program expenses by utilizing Amazon Web Services